frappe/erpnext_documentation/user/manual/en/CRM/appointment_booking_settings.md

 ### 3.2 Notify Via Email

 Enabling this checkbox will send an email to the participants of the appointments i.e. your employee and the customer on the day of the appointment.
-Changing this does not affect the appointments created before the change.
+Changing this checkbox does not affect the appointments created before the change.

 ### 3.3 Number of days appointment can be books in advance

 This is the number of days the appointment can be booked in advance.
 If the Holiday List provided above ends before the date calculated using this number, appointment schedulling will be stopped at the end of holiday list end.

-### 4. Success settings
+## 4. Success settings

 ### 4.1 Success Redirect URL